 “Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived.
-Neither fornicators, nor idolaters, nor adulterers, nor [those engaging certain sexual acts unmentionable in Canada under penalty of law], nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God.”
+Neither fornicators, nor idolaters, nor adulterers, nor [those engaging certain sexual acts], nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God.”

-What do all of those forbidden actions have in common?
-They all damage the body, mind or spirit of ourselves and others.
+What do all of those forbidden acts have in common?
+They all damage relationships, the body, the mind or the spirit.

-There are times I’d like to check out of life and just get drunk off my @$$, over-eat, or let a smoking-hot bimbo drag me home with her, but I don’t, because those are destructive acts – and that’s the difference.
+There are times that I’d like to just check out of life and get drunk off my @$$.
+But I don’t, because that is a destructive act.
+And that’s the difference.
 Feeling like doing something doesn’t mean you have to do it.

-The catastrophic physical damage that [certain sexual acts unmentionable in Canada under penalty of law], and alcoholism cause the human body are well-documented and indisputable.
-God doesn’t command anyone not to be ___ or not be an alcoholic, only to abstain from the destructive associated acts – because willfully destroying yourself is willfully destroying God prized creation, a creation made in His image.
+The catastrophic physical damage that [certain sexual acts] and alcoholism cause the human body are well-documented and incontrovertible.
+God doesn’t command anyone not to be tempted, only to abstain from the destructive acts associated with the temptation.

-Another key thing to remember is that, NOBODY, none of us, are righteous before God on our own, and therefore, not worthy to inherit His kingdom.
+Another key thing to remember is that nobody – none a single one of us – is righteous before God.
+On our own, none of us are worthy to inherit His kingdom.
 Christ died to wipe our slates clean.
 The only way any of us will see eternal life is by accepting His free gift of salvation.

 And it doesn’t need to.

-Acceptance of Evolution requires monumental, absurd leaps of faith completely unsupported by science.
+Acceptance of Evolution requires monumental, down right absurd, leaps of faith completely unsupported by science.
 A library’s worth of books have been written trying to explain away the profound and irreconcilable discrepancies between evolution and the real word.
 Simply put, evolution doesn’t work.
 It can’t.

-There are many variations, but the it all hinges a verse that says a day is as a thousand years to God, and thousand years as a day.
+There are many variations, but the it all hinges on a Bible verse that says, “A day is as a thousand years to God, and thousand years as a day.”
 Some believe this to mean that the six days of creation could each be a thousand years long (still nowhere near the billions of years required by evolution).
 Others believe that there may have been billions of years between the six days of creation.
-There are dozens of other theories as well, most are completely crazy – though quite entertaining.

 Several times in scripture, Jesus himself references the Sabbath, the day God rested from the work of creation.
-Each time, Jesus is clearly referring to the days as single, twenty-four hour days.
-So, as it must, when scripture interprets scripture, there is simply no room (and as briefly outlined, no need) for billions of years or evolution to fit within the six days of creation.
+Each time, Jesus is clearly referring to the day as single, twenty-four hour day.
+So, as it must, when scripture interprets scripture, there is simply no room (and no need) for billions of years or evolution to fit within the six days of creation.

-Believing in evolution is not a salvation issue – it’s just, you know, unsupported by evidence.
+Believing in evolution is not a salvation issue, it’s just unsupported by evidence.
 Regardless of how you believe God got us here, we’re here, now, and that’s what important.

 Peace out, homies.